 The landscape isn't quite Caribbean.
 More like Queensland I think.
 There is a great deal of forest, but there's also plenty of more open grassland scattered with coconut palms.
 And there are considerable numbers of cattle grazing.
 Also, a gorgeous clear jade pool and a few lovely beaches surrounded by mangroves.
 I swim in one called Eton (pronounced et as in get).
 It has the mandatory white coral sand surrounding a shallow lagoon.
 In the middle is a 30 foot sink hole full of fish.
 Good for a snorkel.
 Not so good for the unwary paddler!

 In-between showers I flag down one of the hundreds of local taxi buses plying the main road down to Hideaway Island.
 The driver doesn’t tell me he’s on the school run and there are three curly haired cuties in the front.
 There are a large number of dark skinned children with blonde hair here, all with adorable cheeky smiles.
-They have to be dropped home via multiple diversions.
+They have to be dropped home, via multiple diversions.

 The free ferry then takes me over to the tiny island where I shelter from some more showers before taking the plunge.
 The water’s not very warm, but there’s the reward of some decent snorkelling to be had: a great drop off reef and a kaleidoscope of small fish.
 A couple of them nip me and I squeal – they must be used to being fed here.
 I don’t stay on the coral beach long.
 It’s warmer in the sea than on the land.

 Another excruciating queue.
-When I finally arrived at the counter the flight has gone up another £20.
+When I finally arrive at the counter, the flight has gone up another £20.
 Back to my hotel, which fortunately has a spare room.
 All this takes the whole day.
 And I have to go through it all again tomorrow morning.
 As well as working out how to get across Fiji.
 I try calling my next hotel to tell them I am delayed but no-one answers the phone - of course.
 It's still raining in The Prettiest Town in the Pacific.